Recertification & Continuing Education Requirements

 ANIMAL CONTROL OFFICERS I, II & III Certification Term

-- Valid for three (3) years from the date of certification.
+• Valid for one (1) year from the date of certification.

 To retain NACA ACO Certification the following must be met:

-- NACA members must recertify every 3 years after their initial certification.
-To remain certified, members must complete 10 Continuing Education Units (CEUs) per year to meet the 30 CEU requirement during the 3-year certification cycle.
-All CEU activities must relate to the animal care & control profession, as defined by NACA, and meet the outlined Core Competencies.
+• NACA members must recertify every year after their initial certification.
+To remain certified, members must complete 10 Continuing Education Units (CEUs) per year.
+All CEU activities must relate to the animal care & control profession, as defined by NACA, and meet the outlined Core Competencies below.

 If ACO I, II and III are completed within two years of each other, CEU requirements for the first certification are considered met.
 The new recertification cycle starts from the completion date of the last course completed.